Ramsey-type problems in orientations of graphs: Introduction

 \subsection{An oriented Ramsey theorem for random graphs}

 For a graph $H$, we denote by $m_2(H)$ its \defx{$2$-density}, defined as

-Consider also the binomial random graph $G(n,p)$, which is the random graph in which each edge appears independently with probability $p$.
-The following is a famous result of R\"odl and Ruci\'nski~\cite{rodl_threshold}, which determines, for an undirected graph $H$, the threshold function for $G(n,p) \rms H$.
-Here we state only the $1$-statement.
+Consider also the binomial random graph $G(n,p)$, which is the random graph of order~$n$ in which each edge appears independently with probability $p$.
+A celebrated result of R\"odl and Ruci\'nski~\cite{rodl_threshold} determined, for an undirected graph $H$, the threshold function for $G(n,p) \rms H$.
+(Here we state only the $1$-statement.)

 \begin{theorem}[R\"odl and Ruci\'nski~\cite{rodl_threshold}] Let $H$ be a graph.
 There exists a constant $C = C(H)$ such that, if $p \geq Cn^{-1/m_2(H)}$, then

 \end{theorem}